-Here's a small selection of the most popular happenings on Singapore's events calendar.
+Here's a selection of the most popular happenings on Singapore's events calendar.

 Celebrations in Singapore usually start long before the actual festival.
 Locals buy gifts and decorate their homes in advance.
-Festivities include parades and lion dances.
-The streets of Singapore’s Chinatown come alive with the sound of traditional music.
+Festivities include parades and lion dances as the streets of Singapore’s Chinatown come alive with the sound of traditional music.

 Hailed by some as Singapore's best food event, this annual celebration of the culinary arts draws renowned chefs from all over the world.
 Apart from attending masterclasses held by these experts, attendees can also partake in a charity dinner with cuisine by a participating master chef.

 Each year, this legendary Formula One grand prix motor race takes place on the circuit around Marina Bay.
 Held at night to avoid Singapore's typically hot, humid weather, the circuit utilises powerful lighting systems to replicate daylight conditions and the most stringent safety protocols are adhered to ensure driver and spectator safety.

 Also known as the Lantern festival, Mid-Autumn festival is enjoyed by locals and expats alike.
 It celebrates the legend of Chang Er – the lady who floated to the moon after swallowing the elixir of eternal life and now resides there.
 Attractions include traditional dances, performing arts groups, food stalls and, of course, intricately decorated lanterns of all shapes, sizes and colours.